jthet/my-coe332-hws/homework06/README.md

 `Dockerfile`: Text document that contains the commands to assemble the gene_api Docker image that is used to produce the Docker container when ran.

+`docker-compose.yaml`: YAML script that orchestrates the containerization and port mapping of the flask app and redis database.

 ### Instructions and Installation:
 #### Method 1: Use Existing Docker Image: